signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Event Log

 mediaMin and mediaTest always generate [event logs](#user-content-eventlog), with a default log filename of name_event_log.txt, where name is the filename (without extension) of the first command line input.
 Event log filenames can be changed programmatically (look for LOG_EVENT_SETUP in mediaMin.cpp)

-Below are mediaMin and mediaTest command line quick-references.

 <a name="mediaMinCommandLineQuick-Reference"></a>
 ## mediaMin Command Line Quick-Reference